Robert Elderfield

 Robert Cooley Elderfield (May 30, 1904 – December 10, 1979) was an American chemist.
 He was born in Niagara Falls, New York, United States.

-He studied at the Choate School in Wallingford, Connecticut, later at the University of Michigan receiving his Ph.D. from the Massachusetts Institute of Technology in 1930.
-He worked at the Rockefeller Institute of Medical Research from 1930 till 1936 when he changed to Columbia University.
+Elderfield studied at the Choate School in Wallingford, Connecticut, later at the University of Michigan receiving his Ph.D. from the Massachusetts Institute of Technology in 1930.
+He worked at the Rockefeller Institute of Medical Research from 1930 until 1936; in 1936, Elderfield changed to Columbia University.
 He was moved to University of Michigan in 1952.